magicweaver78/Cloudflare-DDNS-Universal-NIX-Updater/README.md

        3.Enter something into the required fields (Note: this information is never used as all the necessary information has been entered into the script directly)
        4. Click **TEST CONNECTION**
        5. Click **OK** when done

+## FAQ

+  1. **Why didn't you separate out the configuration variables to ensure security?**
+     To ensure maximum compability across as many *NIX environment as possible, I opted to use standard `sh` commands.
+The ability to import variables via a separate file is only available in the `bash` shell and specially compiled `sh` shells.

+  2. **Your script looks like a derivative/clone of this other script.
+What gives?**
+     I admit that my script was derived/adapted from [alphabt](https://github.com/alphabt/asuswrt-merlin-ddns-cloudflare) and [insistant-afk](https://github.com/insistent-afk/cloudflare-ddns-for-synology).
+I believe their scripts are also based on other scripts written.
+If you feel that my script is closer in function to one you have written (and published), please reach out so that I can review and give credit/acknowledgement where due.

+  3. __I downloaded your script and used it on this other *NIX platform and it's buggy.
+Can you fix it?__
+     If you can get me enough information (i.e. your platform, the exact circumstances on how you got the error) I would be glad to look into it and fix it, if it's not to complex.
+However I have to caveat with the point that the script was originally written for my own use but felt it sufficient for public release/sharing.
+I can only test on platforms/environments I have access to.

+     I strongly encourage you to fork the script and fix/enhance it.
+However if you wish to contribute fixes/enhancements to the script, I would be happy to review and include it in a future release with proper credit/acnknowledgement to your contribution.

+  4. **I only need to update the AAAA record in my DNS, can you tweak your script for that?**
+     Since I update **ONLY IPv4** or **IPv4 AND IPv6**, I don't feel the need to tweak my script for a function I'll never use.
+I encourage you to fork the script and make the necessary enhancements for your use case or you could wait until I have a need to have **IPv6 ONLY** update.